lorentzforces/rectify-buffers.nvim/README.md

 This plugin also creates the user command `RectifyBuffersDebug`, which will log out all buffers with the intended action that `RectifyBuffers` would take, along with debug information about each buffer.

+## Requirements

+- an internet connection to download test dependencies (only necessary if dependencies have changed or this is first-time setup)
+- a `make` installation.
+This project is built with GNU make v4; full compatibility with other versions of make (such as that shipped by Apple) is not guaranteed.

+> _Note: running with `make` is not strictly necessary.
+Reference the provided `Makefile` for typical development commands._

 ## Testing

 Run `make test` in the project's root directory.
 When this is run for the first time, it will initialize all dependencies needed for testing.

-To initialize dependencies (required for testing), run `make` in the project's root directory to initialize the `deps` directory.
+To initialize dependencies (required for testing), run `make init` in the project's root directory to initialize the `deps` directory.

 > Tests were built using [both the guidance and excellent framework provided by `mini.nvim`.](https://github.com/echasnovski/mini.nvim/blob/main/TESTING.md)

-> _Note: running with `make` is not strictly necessary.
-Reference the provided `Makefile` for typical development commands._

 ## Current project to-dos (in no particular order):